RMcTn/drawing/README.md

 - Text font cannot be changed.
 - Text size cannot be changed.
 - Text colour cannot be changed.
+- Backspace cannot be held down to remove characters.
+Backspace must be pressed multiple times if needed.

 ### Save file
 There is no stable save versioning at the moment.
 Save files can and will break with changes to the program until a stable save versioning system is implemented.